duckietown/course-RH/book/duckietown-robotics-development/05_simulating_modeling_controlling/03_encoder_01_basics.md

 #### Get Wheel Encoder Data {#exercise:wheel-encoder-ros-bag}
 Do the following:

-- Create a copy of the Duckietown ROS template
+- Create a copy of the Duckietown ROS template.

 - Create a subscriber node that is able to obtain the encoder information from both encoders.